 In a report in a special section on Culture and Psychology in the July Perspectives on Psychological Science , a journal of the Association for Psychological Science, psychological scientists Denise C. Park from the University of Texas at Dallas and Chih-Mao Huang from the University of Illinois at Urbana-Champaign discuss ways in which brain structure and function may be influenced by culture.
 There is evidence that the collectivist nature of East Asian cultures versus individualistic Western cultures affects both brain and behavior.

 Weighing about 3 pounds (1.4 kilograms), the brain consists of three main structures: the cerebrum, the cerebellum and the brainstem.
 Cerebrum - divided into two hemispheres (left and right), each consists of four lobes (frontal, parietal, occipital and temporal).
 The outer layer of the brain is known as the cerebral cortex or the ‘grey matter’.
 It covers the nuclei deep within the cerebral hemisphere e.g. the basal ganglia; the structure called the thalamus, and the ‘white matter’, which consists mostly of myelinated axons. – closely packed neuron cell bodies form the grey matter of the brain.

 Dr.Amen has done path breaking work at the cutting edge of science in SPECT neuroimaging.
 He has documented links between SPECT images of neural activity and emotional problems such as depression, anxiety, temper, impulsiveness and obsession.
 After identifying these as “observable circuit problems,” he has successfully treated thousands of patients.
 Yet, in spite of his patent success, many dispute his claims.

 There are probably secrets the brain simply doesn't want us to know.
 But by no means should that stop us from tinkering around in there, using somewhat questionable and possibly dangerous techniques to make our brains do what we want.
 We can't vouch for any of these, either their effectiveness or safety.
-All we can say is that they sound awesome, since apparently you can make your brain...
-Think You Got a Good Night's Sleep (After Only Two Hours of Actual Sleep)
+All we can say is that they sound awesome, since apparently you can make your brain... #5.